Calcium Imaging#

 halves = nap.IntervalSet(

-Now we can compute the tuning curves for each half of the recording and plot the tuning curves for the fifth region of interest.
+Now, we can compute the tuning curves for each half of the recording and plot the tuning curves again.

 plt.show()